Angle Icon

 Emergency department notes template

-Treatment plan or mental health progress notes notes document patient care for psychological concerns.
+Treatment plans or mental health progress notes notes document patient care for psychological concerns.

 These notes have to strictly adhere to privacy considerations and use objective language to describe patient behavior.
 Clinicians have to avoid judgmental terminology or subjective vocabulary.